ahmettoguz/Micro-Docker-Config/README.md

 <h2 id="intro">📌 About Project</h2>

-This project seeks to architect a cohesive microarchitecture that integrates frontend and backend systems, incorporates email services, manages databases, implements automated testing, utilizes Docker for containerization, applies TLS security protocols, and configures reverse proxies.
+This project aims to design a microarchitecture that integrates client-side and server-side components, uses Docker for containerization, enforces TLS security protocols, and configures reverse proxies.

 <br/>